obiPlabon/color-switcher/README.md

 ## How

-First of all add `color-swither.css` and `color-switcher.js` in proper place.
+First of all add `color-switcher.css` and `color-switcher.js` in proper place.
 And then pass a stylesheet array of objects to `ColorSwitcher.init()` method.
 Here is an example stylesheet array format:

 ```javascript
 var colorSheets = [